 The most devastating tornadoes are often preceded by cloudy plumes of ice and water vapor billowing above severe thunderstorms leading to deadly supercell thunderstorms.
 New research reveals the mechanism for these plumes could be tied to “hydraulic jumps” — a phenomenon Leonardo Da Vinci observed more than 500 years ago.

 When a cloudy plume of ice and water vapor billows up above the top of a severe thunderstorm, there’s a good chance a violent tornado, high winds or hailstones bigger than golf balls will soon pelt the Earth below.
-A new Stanford University-led study, published in Science, reveals the physical mechanism for these plumes, which form above most of the world’s most damaging tornadoes.
+A new Stanford University-led study, published in Science, reveals the physical mechanism for these plumes that form above most of the world’s most damaging tornadoes.

 Previous research has shown they’re easy to spot in satellite imagery, often 30 minutes or more before severe weather reaches the ground.
 “The question is, why is this plume associated with the worst conditions, and how does it exist in the first place?
 That’s the gap that we are starting to fill,” said atmospheric scientist Morgan O’Neill, lead author of the new study.
 The research comes just over a week after supercell thunderstorms and tornadoes spun up among the remnants of Hurricane Ida as they barreled into the U.S. Northeast, compounding devastation wrought across the region by record-breaking rainfall and flash floods.